Skip to content

 To apply for a Vehicle Crossing permit:

-1. Submit your Vehicle Crossing application online and request a preliminary consultation by selecting date, please note that we require two business days notice for all bookings.
-A confirmation email will be sent to you or if the requested date is not available a team member will contact you.
+1. Submit your Vehicle Crossing application online and request a preliminary consultation by selecting a preferred date.
+We require a minimum of 3 full business days notice for all bookings.
+Once your application has been processed, a confirmation e-mail will be sent to you notifying you of your allocated inspection date.
+If your preferred requested inspection date is not available, you will be allocated the next available inspection date.

-3. Once we give approval for the Vehicle Crossing and the permit fee has been paid, the permit will be issued; then you can excavate to prepare for the pre pour inspection.
-Construction work can only begin once a preliminary inspection has been approved and the permit issued.
+3. Once we give approval for the Vehicle Crossing and the permit fee has been paid, the permit will be issued.
+Construction work can only begin when the Vehicle Crossing permit has been issued.

 Follow this same process for Temporary Vehicle Crossings